solo-io/gloo/docs/content/guides/security/opa/_index.md

 description: Define fine-grained policies to control Gloo configuration itself.
 ---

 In Kubernetes, Gloo stores its configuration as Custom Resource Definitions (CRDs).
 You can use normal Kubernetes Role Based Access Control (RBAC) to create a policy that grants users the ability to create a Gloo VirtualService.
-RBAC only allows to grant permissions entire objects.
-With the Open Policy Agent, one can specify very fine grain control over Gloo objects.
+RBAC only allows administrators to grant permissions to entire objects.
+With the Open Policy Agent, one can specify very fine-grained control over Gloo objects.
 For example, with RBAC you can say, "user john@example.com is allowed to create virtual service" With OPA, in addition to specifying access,  you can say "virtual services must point to the domain example.com".

 You can of-course combine both, as you see fit.